KaylaEHanifen/SturdyM8s_E-Commerce-Site/README.md

 # This-Shop-Rocks
-Welcome to the Sturdy M8's Emporium—a hub for unconventional companionship!
-This repository takes a comedic approach that calls attention to public health issue of loneliness and it's prominence in today's society.
-This project is an HTML, CSS, and Bootstrap e-commerce site retailing pet rocks as humanities fill-in for companionships; requiring no effort but delivering all the benefits of an authentic, lasting relationship for the incapable/unwilling.
-Explore the future of one-sided friendships—because if you can't beat it, join it right?
+Welcome to Sturdy M8's Emporium—a hub for unconventional companionship!
+Our project highlights the public health issue of loneliness with a comedic twist.
+This HTML, CSS, and Bootstrap e-commerce site offers pet rocks as a whimsical stand-in for companionship.
+They require no effort but deliver the benefits of a lasting relationship for those who are incapable or unwilling.
+Discover the joy of effortless friendships today!

 Home Page